 - A time limit of two minutes per question, any supplementary question and any responses will apply during the Question Time Session. - 12.
-It is recommended that this trial be extended for the two remaining ordinary Full Council meetings in this municipal year, namely the programmed meetings of the Council on 26th February and 15th April, 2024.
+It is recommended that this trial be extended for the remaining ordinary Full Council meetings in this municipal year.
 Subject to the outcome of the trial, the necessary revisions to Council Procedure Rule 11 will be incorporated in the Constitution for the 2024/25 municipal year.